 So how exactly can you improve your landing pages?

 Josh and Jane give out some teaching moments as they dissect several SaaS landing pages.
-Watch the full recording of the teardowns below, or read on for the bite-sized learnings.
+Watch the full recording of the teardowns, or read on for the bite-sized learnings and best practices.

 Many companies fail to tell their "category story" in their landing pages.
 In crowded spaces with a lot of competition, it's not enough for companies to merely get into their customers' decision-making "sets."
 Not only you need to show that you are good enough to be in the decision set.
 You need to show why you're the only choice, and why other companies aren't the choice.

 This is what Josh calls the "category story."
 Companies like Fathom Analytics and hey.com do a good job at it with their homepages.